 Conservation of the European mink (Mustela lutreola) an animal welfare point of view.
 Lea Tummeleht, Estonian University of Life Sciences, EE

-Oostvaardersplassen case.
+Animal welfare and the management of large herbivores in the Oostvaardersplassen nature reserve.
 J.J.M.
 (Jacques) van Alphen, University of Amsterdam, NL

 Welfare aspects of captive breeding and reintroduction programs.
 Lotta Berg, Swedish University of Agricultural Sciences, Swedish Centre for Animal Welfare, SE